sendersk/pokemon-app-react/README.md

 ## Description

 Application allows to browse pokemons based on external API, which is implemented with use of Axios.
 Application contains search filter.
 When you start typing the name of the pokemon, the list is filtered and as a result you get the names of the pokemon containing the entered phrase.
-New features described in [What I plan to do next](#what-i-plan-to-do-next) will appear soon.

 ## How to use